PhysioLabXR/PhysioLabXR-Community/paper/paper.md

 and Computer Graphics and User Interfaces (CGUI) Lab at Columbia University.
 We would also like thank all the community members who have contributed to PhysioLabXR.

 # Licensing and Availability
-PhysioLabXR is an open-source project distributed under the copyleft license - GNU General Public License v3.0, ensuring the free and open-source nature of the software and any downstream derivatives.
-Researchers are encouraged to modify the software to meet their specific needs and share their modifications with the community.
-To facilitate easy access to RenaLabApp and its resources, we provide the following links:
+PhysioLabXR is an open-source project distributed under BSD 3-Clause License.
+Researchers are welcome to modify the software to meet their specific needs and share their modifications with the community.
+We provide the following links to help access resources related to PhysioLabXR:

 - **Website:** The official RenaLabApp website serves as a central hub for information and updates.
 It can be accessed at [https://www.physiolabxr.org](https://www.renalabapp.org).

-- **Documentation:** Detailed documentation is available to guide users through the various features, tutorials, example use cases, and developer guides.
-It can be accessed at [https://realitynavigationdocs.readthedocs.io/en/latest/index.html](https://realitynavigationdocs.readthedocs.io/en/latest/index.html).
+- **Documentation:** documentation providing guides and tutorial for the various features, tutorials, example use cases, and developer guides.
+It is hosted at [https://realitynavigationdocs.readthedocs.io/en/latest/index.html](https://realitynavigationdocs.readthedocs.io/en/latest/index.html).

-- **GitHub Repository:** Users can access the repository at [https://github.com/ApocalyVec/RenaLabApp](https://github.com/ApocalyVec/RenaLabApp).
-Additionally, users can submit bug reports and feature requests through the GitHub issue tracker.
+- **GitHub Repository:** Users can access the repository at [https://github.com/ApocalyVec/PhysioLabXR](https://github.com/ApocalyVec/RenaLabApp).
+User can submit bug reports and feature requests through the GitHub issue tracker.

 # References